Ronnie Ricketts: 2010 Sky High raid, suspension, conviction and acquittal

 On May 27, 2010, the OMB initiated a raid on the Sky High Marketing Corporation offices in Quiapo, Manila (the district where flea market stalls selling pirated copies of films, television shows and songs in CD [includes VCD] and DVD optical disc formats are common, designated by the Office of the United States Trade Representative [USTR] as "notorious piracy hotspot"), arresting three Chinese nationals.
 Pirated DVDs and VCDs contained in 127 boxes and two sacks were seized, and were brought to the OMB office as evidence.
 However, later that evening, Ricketts instructed the evidence's pull-out using the raided corporation's own truck, without an approved gate pass.
 No charges were filed against Sky High Marketing.

 In August 2014, Ombudsman Conchita Carpio-Morales ordered the suspension of Ricketts, Executive Director Cyrus Paul Valenzuela, and three other OMB officials for their "neglect of duty".
 In June 2015, Prosecutor Janet Cabigas-Vejerano formally filed charges of graft against the five officials for their illicit returning of pirated works.
 Valenzuela later denied being part of the pullout, stating that he was included in the case only because of the presumption that he, as executive director, would know about every OMB operation.
 Despite the indictment, Ricketts continued to serve as chairman of OMB until January 2016, when the Sandiganbayan suspended him and three others (not including Valenzuela) from their positions while their trial is on hold and replaced by lawyer Anselmo B. Adriano.

-On March 15, 2019, Ricketts was found guilty of graft by the Sandiganbayan and sentenced to prison for six to eight years, though he immediately posted a bail bond after the decision.
-For the other three officials, one was convicted while two were acquitted due to insufficient evidence.
+On March 15, 2019, Ricketts, along with an OMB computer operator, was convicted of graft (Republic Act No. 3019) by the Sandiganbayan (Special Fourth Division), both were sentenced to prison for 6–8 years and perpetually disqualified from holding public office.
+He though immediately posted a bail bond after the decision.
+Three OMB's executive directors were acquitted due to insufficient evidence.

-In a decision promulgated last March 16, 2022 but made public only on July 28, 2022 the Supreme Court (SC) has overturned a Sandiganbayan ruling and acquitted actor and former chair and chief executive officer of the Optical Media Board (OMB) Ronald “Ronnie” Ricketts of graft charges.